 The Benefits When You Value and Develop People

-Of course, that shift will show up in the way people see you.
+Of course, that shift reflects in the way people perceive you.

 For example, the graph above is interesting research that ties into valuing and developing people.
 Note the title “When Leaders Treat You with Respect, You’re More Engaged.”

 You may agree that when you value and develop people, it can imply that you respect them.
-Some leaders discount this great information, because most often they believe in the control model of leading.
-But, look at what this research found.
+Some leaders discount this valuable information because they often believe in the control model of leadership.
+However, consider the findings of this research.

 When people felt their leader respected them, they had…

-Unfortunately, in the same study of 20,000 employees, 54% said they didn’t regularly get respect from their leaders.
+Unfortunately, in the same study of 20,000 employees, 54% reported not regularly receiving respect from their leaders.

-So, respect, value, and love are all closely related.
-Not only that, it is time to do what will help the organization – value and develop people.
+Respect, value, and love are closely related.
+Not only that, but it is also time to do what will help the organization – value and develop its people.
 Stop focusing on yourself and learn to serve the organization and the people.

-On the plus side, you reap big dividends like those stated above when you respect, value and develop people.
-But, there is a price to pay, although, it is actually very beneficial for you and the people.
+On the plus side, you reap significant dividends, as stated above, when you respect, value, and develop people.
+But, there is a price to pay, although it is actually very beneficial for you and the people.

 What is that price or that obstacle?
 Well, it is the same obstacle all leaders must overcome - your tendency to focus on yourself.
 And when you do that, you will not take the time to encourage, value and develop people.
 But when you do, you help the people and the organization grow and develop.